portier/portier.github.io/specs/Portier-Protocol.md

    Server for *any* email address.

  * A Broker Client finds IdP Servers through a discovery mechanism based on the email address.
-In this scenario, the Client initially trusts signed tokens from the Server for *only* the email address it was discovered through.
+In this scenario, the Client initially signed tokens from the Server for *only* the email address it was discovered through.

-   A Server can change the email address during authentication, even to another domain.
-Such a change is verified separately by the Client, through rerunning the discovery mechanism, to ensure the Server also controls the new email address.
-This allows the Server to, for example, return the canonical email address for a User, who instead used an alias as input.

 These rules are reflected in the steps below.